forestgrape/coronavirus/index.md

 ## Habitat
 [in rework]
-As outlined in [tropism](#tropism) there are many conditions for a virus to replicate.
-Since adaption occurs mainly through evolution for viruses, a genetic lineage of a virus replicate only in certain environments.
+As outlined in [tropism](#tropism) there is a variety of conditions for a virus to start to metabolism and even more too successfully replicate.
 These environments form the habitat of a virus strain:
-><span id='habitat'> The *Habitat* of a virus consists of the locations of interest a virus entity frequently is found: [cells](#infected-cell), tissues, organs or [organism](#infectable-organism).
+><span id='habitat'> The *Habitat* of a virus are the locations which are frequently infected: [cells](#infected-cell), tissues, organs or [organism](#infectable-organism).
 E.g. Sars-CoV-2 frequently infects alveolar type 2 epithelial cells.
 These are called a habitat as well as the surrounding organ: the human lungs and the host organism: us humans </span>

-### organisms habitat:hosts
+### organisms habitat aka hosts
-The organisms part of a virus habitat are called hosts:
+The organisms forming the habitat are called hosts:
 ><span id='host'>A *host* of a virus is an [infectable organism](#infectable-organism) and these infections occur frequently and are relevant for the spread of the virus i.e. are part of the life cycle.</span>

 ><span id='endemic'> A virus strain is *endemic* in a collection of organisms if that collection is a habitat of the virus.</span>

 Sometimes it is helpful to name frequently infected organism which play no role in the virus spread:
 ><span id='side-host'>A *Side Host* of a virus is a [host](#host) but the infections yield *no* relevant spread of the virus.
 E.g. the virus cannot replicate effienctly or the virions cannot leave the host.
 These infections can be viewed as side-effects of the random virus spread.
 Viruses can evolve such that a Side Host becomes a Host</span>

 ### conquering new habitats
 The virus can get attached to a cell types or hosts the given strain which are not part of its current habitat.
 Most likely the entity of viruses doensn't manage to adapt to the new target.
 However if a lineage of viruses manages to adapt to this new target, this becomes a new habitat.
 If the new target is a new species an interspecies transmission has occurred.
 Since in new habitats there often is a different evolutionary drive, the line of viruses can give rise to a new virus strain.